For Parents and Families

 Information For Parents/Families About The Student Personal Counseling Center (SPCC)

 Why Do Students Seek Counseling?

 The college years are often referred to as the best years in one's life.
 It is a time when students engage their intellect, forge their individual identities, and explore future life paths.
 This can be an opportunity for growth, challenge, and self-discovery.
 It is also common for students to experience heightened stress while adjusting to these life changes, particularly within the context of a competitive academic environment.
-Students come to the Student Personal Counseling Center (SPCC) for a variety of reasons.
+Students come to the SPCC for a variety of reasons.
 Some are looking for help in coping with the pressures associated with adjustment to college life.
 Others want to learn more effective ways of developing, negotiating, or maintaining relationships.
 Counseling can be beneficial for students who are feeling depressed or anxious, as well as those who want to examine their beliefs or explore their current life situation.

 What Can a Parent or Family Member Do?